benw1r/benw1r/README.md

 - **Avid Reader**
   - Nourishing my mind through the magic of books.
 Always on the lookout for captivating reads that transport me to different worlds and broaden my perspective.

 - **World** Travel Enthusiast 🌍
-  -I have an insatiable love for exploring the diverse landscapes and cultures our planet has to offer.
+  - I have an insatiable love for exploring the diverse landscapes and cultures our planet has to offer.
 Traveling the world is not just a hobby; it's a way of life!

 🌟 **Let's Connect!**